agraboso/redux-api-middleware/README.md

 ## Utilities

-Aparts from the middleware above, `redux-api` exposes the following utility function.
+Apart from the middleware above, `redux-api` exposes the following utility function.

 ### isRSAA(action)